jmsdnns/blag/content/tech/eyes/index.md

 # Project

 The actual code for Eyes is more robust than what's explained here.
-I also used this project to experiment with Rust's commenting conventions, so there are plenty of comments in it too.
+I also used this project to experiment with Rust's commenting conventions, so there are plenty of comments to guide you if you read the code.

 ## [Repo](https://github.com/jmsdnns/eyes)

-And the README will tell you how to use it, repeating some of what you just read.
+And the README will tell you how to use it, repeating some of what you just read above.

 ## [Readme](https://github.com/jmsdnns/eyes/blob/main/README.md)